Lewis A. Kaplan: Chevron v. Donziger

 In 2016, the Second Circuit Court of Appeals declined to consider Guerra's admissions and unanimously upheld Kaplan's ruling.
 In March 2021, the Second Circuit heard another appeal by Donziger against prior court orders made by Kaplan in the civil contempt action brought by Chevron.
 The appeals court found the order barring Donziger from financing his legal defense by selling shares in any future award to be unenforceable.
 The court also vacated Chevron's request for $4.1 million in damages and a $660,000 sanction against Donziger.
 In 2018, the Permanent Court of Arbitration in The Hague ruled that the $9.5 billion judgment in Ecuador was marked by fraud and corruption and "should not be recognised or enforced by the courts of other States."
 The Court summarized their findings, "the most thorough documentary, video, and testimonial proof of fraud ever put before an arbitral tribunal", that the plaintiffs engaged in blackmail and bribery of Ecuadorian judges that triggered an order to appoint an "expert" friendly to the plaintiffs, that Ecuadorian prosecutors "actively cooperated" with the plaintiffs, who bribed "experts", ghostwrote a report and paid an ex-judge to draft the acting judge's orders—the same judge solicited bribes that Chevron refused to pay.

 In August 2020, following a protracted debate, the New York Court of Appeals disbarred Donziger in New York State.

 On October 1, 2021, Judge Preska sentenced Donziger to six months in prison.
-Donziger's lawyer called the sentence "outrageous" and said that he planned to appeal.
+Donziger appealed the decision to the Second Circuit Court of Appeals, but the court denied the appeal in June 2022.
+In March 2023, the Supreme Court declined to hear the case.

 Miscellaneous

 Other well-known cases Kaplan has presided over at the district level include Bridgeman Art Library v.
 Corel Corp., Universal v.
 Reimerdes, Five Borough Bicycle Club v.
 The City of New York, and Crandell v.
 New York College of Osteopathic Medicine.

+In the 2005 case Mannion v.
+Coors Brewing Co., Kaplan, finding existing case law on what constituted protectable originality in a photograph for copyright purposes, outlined three aspects—rendition, timing, and creation of the subject—that met that criterion and have been used by other courts.

-Since 2021, Kaplan has been the presiding judge on matters relating to Virginia Giuffre v.
+From 2021 to 2022, Kaplan was the presiding judge on matters relating to Virginia Giuffre v.
 Prince Andrew over allegations of sexual assault.

+In 2023, Judge Kaplan presided over the civil trial by E. Jean Carroll against Donald Trump for sexual assault and defamation.
+A jury found Trump liable on September 6, 2023, and set the matter for a damages only trial.

+In 2022 and 2023, Kaplan presided over the criminal case against Sam Bankman-Fried over the collapse of the cryptocurrency exchange FTX.